Riaz-Uddin-Etu/etl-gdp-data-pipeline/README.md

 The pipeline extracts GDP data from a public Wikipedia source (archived via Wayback Machine), transforms the values into standardized units (USD billions), and loads the results into both a CSV file and a SQLite database.

-This project was built to demonstrate core data engineering fundamentals using real-world data.

 ## Data Source
 - International Monetary Fund (IMF) GDP data
 - Source: Wikipedia (archived snapshot)